Design Led by Science

 We have made available a wide range of systems to meet all your needs.
 Whether it is our off-the-shelf broodstock conditioning system or a more tailor-made bespoke design, we’ve got it covered!

-We have now installed over 60 systems in 15 locations around the world
+We have now installed over 70 systems in 18 locations, 12 countries around the world

 Clients to date include:

-KAUST: King Abdullah University of Science and Technology
+KAUST: King Abdullah University of Science and Technology, Saudi Arabia

 Off-the-shelf spawning system